 You can only hope to prevent ransomware infections.
 Recovery is seldom possible except by wiping the computer and restoring your data from (hopefully) recent backups.

-Microsoft's Windows Defender provides decent (but not excellent) anti-malware protection (much better than its anti-virus protection).
-Most security products will work along side it.
+For a long time Microsoft's Windows Defender provided decent (but not excellent) anti-malware protection (much better than its anti-virus protection) and most security products could work along side it.

 However, running more than one alternative anti-malware product at a time may cause a conflict (they can fight each other rather than the malware).

-I recommend the following stand-alone products and services to deal with malware infection, especially if you don't have a suite with built-in anti-malware protection:
+I recommend the following stand-alone products and services to deal with a malware infection:

 There is a disturbing trend of placing ads on websites that appear to “find” malware on your system.
 They offer to remove the infections if you purchase their product.

-- If you buy the subscription, you're likely to get a call trying to up-sell you on other products (you've demonstrated that you're not savvy about what quality software looks like).
+If you buy the subscription, you're likely to get a call trying to up-sell you on other products (you've demonstrated that you're not tech savvy).